goalifyplus/docs/administrator-guides/livechat/README.md

 # Livechat

-Rocket.Chat had minimal Livechat as a feature for a long time.
+Goalify.Chat had minimal Livechat as a feature for a long time.

 Recently the demand for production-grade Livechat has increased, so we started a complete rewrite of the package.